 At last look, the claim was opened for the entire policy limit of $250,000 per person bodily injury and another $100,000 under the umbrella.
 Fuzzy about the details of a personal umbrella?
-You can read our article What Is Personal Umbrella Insurance and How Does it Work to get up to speed.
+You can read our article What Does Personal Umbrella Insurance Cover and How Does it Work to get up to speed.

 The 3 reasons you need personal umbrella insurance if you have a teenage driver